 Many dealers can help you set up affordable monthly instalments in line with your budget, but you could also get a better rate with an ordinary loan from a bank or building society.
-Go online and see what’s on offer on comparison sites like Moneyfacts to see what rate you could get before asking the dealer.
+Go online and see what’s on offer on comparison sites like Moneyfacts to see what rate you could get, and explore all of the low cost car credit options available to you, before asking the dealer.

 It’s also worth looking at car finance deals online, so you can get a benchmark before you go to the dealership.

 Make sure you choose the right option for you (one that’s flexible too!) and that you’re totally clear on how, and how much, you’ll be paying.